-- (i) Set the Applicant's net profit; - (ii) Require the payment of excessive Franchise/License/Dealer/Jobber, etc. continuing fees; - (iii) Directly control the applicant's employees including hiring or terminating (unless under a short term step-in agreement); - (iv) Require the Applicant to deposit all receipts or revenues into an account which Franchisor/Licensor/Dealer/Jobber, etc. controls, or from which withdrawals may be made only with Franchisor/Licensor/Dealer/Jobber, etc. consent (whether or not a fee is charged to the franchisee); - (v) Include an option to purchase the applicant's personal property upon expiration or breach of the Agreement, where the Franchisor/Licensor/Dealer/Jobber, etc. has the ability to control the price at the time of purchase (right of first refusal is allowed provided it is on commercially reasonable terms); - (vi) Allow the hiring of the applicant's employees by the Franchisor/Licensor/Dealer/Jobber, etc. (in the temporary personnel industry, consider temporary employees hired by the franchisee to be employees of the franchisor); or - (vii) Require that the billing activities for the applicant be handled by the Franchisor/Licensor/Dealer/ Jobber, etc. or a Third Party chosen by the Franchisor/Licensor/Dealer/Jobber, etc. - (viii) Require the franchisee or EPC owner to sell their real property (or lease) to the franchisor upon expiration or breach of the Agreement.
+(i) Set the Applicant's net profit;

+- (ii) Require the payment of excessive Franchise/License/Dealer/Jobber, etc. continuing fees; - (iii) Directly control the applicant's employees including hiring or terminating (unless under a short term step-in agreement); - (iv) Require the Applicant to deposit all receipts or revenues into an account which Franchisor/Licensor/Dealer/Jobber, etc. controls, or from which withdrawals may be made only with Franchisor/Licensor/Dealer/Jobber, etc. consent (whether or not a fee is charged to the franchisee); - (v) Include an option to purchase the applicant's personal property upon expiration or breach of the Agreement, where the Franchisor/Licensor/Dealer/Jobber, etc. has the ability to control the price at the time of purchase (right of first refusal is allowed provided it is on commercially reasonable terms); - (vi) Allow the hiring of the applicant's employees by the Franchisor/Licensor/Dealer/Jobber, etc. (in the temporary personnel industry, consider temporary employees hired by the franchisee to be employees of the franchisor); or - (vii) Require that the billing activities for the applicant be handled by the Franchisor/Licensor/Dealer, Jobber, etc. for a fee. - (viii) Require the franchisee to sell their real property to the franchisor upon expiration or breach of the Agreement.
 (This type of provision can be found in the agreement itself or recorded against the real estate as a purchase option or deed restriction.) - (ix) Include a Right of First Refusal on a partial transfer of ownership within a franchise entity. - (b) Leasing from Franchisor/Licensor/Dealer/Jobber, etc.